newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 Work Flow with API
 ------------------

-One of the powerful features of the appointment module is his APIs, which will allow developers to build great idea for application on top of Newfies-Dialer.
+One of the most powerful features of The Appointment Module are the API's that allow developers to build an application on top of Newfies-Dialer or integrate Newfies-Dialer into third party software such as CRM systems.

-We will describe an example of work flow with APIs.
+Described below is an example of work flow with the API's.

 1) Create Calendar Setting